lukadimnik/lukadimnik/README.md

-### Hi there 👋
+### Hi I'm Luka 👋🏻

+I'm a professional full-stack developer.
+I like working with Typescript, React and NodeJS.

+<!--
 🌱 I’m currently working mostly with NodeJS, React and Express.

-<!--
 **lukadimnik/lukadimnik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: